The Lennie Tristano Appreciation Society

 In all honesty, I didn’t even know who Lennie Tristano was when the society was founded, and had to immediately go study up on him.
 I was the most musically ignorant person in our society, although the first to get deeply into rap music.
 How strange I’d later develop a theory of the counterculture as being birthed in Congo Square and rooted entirely in improvisation.
 Miles Davis was my favorite jazz artist at the time, but Lennie Tristano was one of the most original composers in jazz history, and improv was his specialty.
 He was a white guy who stood shoulder-to-shoulder with the black titans of his era.
 And that’s just the sort of vibe we wanted for our society since we were four white guys who were into garage rock, hip hop, funk, and just about every other style of music.
 We saw the Mothership land at the Apollo, sat in the front row for Patti Smith at the Paladium and watched in awe as Lou Reed verbally assaulted Clive Davis at the Bottom Line, with Clive sitting a few seats away.
 Attending the annual Peter Schumann spectacle in Vermont every August was a big ceremony for us.
 Schumann created the Burning Man formula, although he never gets credit for it.

 Yesterday the society had its first meeting in over 20 years, and it felt great, although the members failed to sign in on the wall of fame and things got a bit rushed at the end.
-Some day, I’ll clue you in on the origins of my third and final secret society, the Temple Dragon Crew.
+Some day, I’ll clue you in on the origins of my third and fourth secret societies, the Temple Dragon Crew, and the Pot Illuminati.